scottohara/tvmanager/README.md

 ==========
 Before running the tests, ensure that the server is configured for testing (this prevents, for example, the unit tests for exporting/importing inadvertently overwriting your actual backups on S3 with test data, as test mode doesn't touch S3 at all).

+To run the server in test mode:

+* `rake test:client`

-To run the server in test mode, use the -E argument (eg. `rackup -E test` or `shotgun -E test`).
+Alternatively, you can start the server manually using the -E argument (eg. `rackup -E test` or `shotgun -E test`).
 If you try running the unit tests when the server is not in test mode, you will be warned and prompted by your browser whether or not to continue.

-To run the entire QUnit test suite, simply browse the test/index.html page
+To run the entire QUnit test suite, simply browse to [http://localhost:9393/test/index.html](http://localhost:9393/test/index.html)

-To run a single QUnit test module, browse test/index.html?module-name  (eg. test/index.html?application-controller)
+To run a single QUnit test module, append '?module-name'  (eg. [http://localhost:9393/test/index.html?application-controller](http://localhost:9393/test/index.html?application-controller))

 Once the test suite is passing cleanly, to check the test suite coverage:

 * install [JSCoverage](http://siliconforks.com/jscoverage/)
-* restart the server in testCoverage mode (eg. `rackup -E testCoverage`).
-Note the use of `rackup` here instead of `shotgun`, as for some reason shotgun doesn't send output from config.ru script to stdout.
-The testCoverage mode generates an instrumented copy of the code for tracking coverage.
+* run the test:coverage rake task (eg. `rake test:coverage`).
+This generates generates an instrumented copy of the code for tracking coverage.
-* browse to /jscoverage.html?test/index.html&missing=true
+* browse to [http://localhost:9292/jscoverage.html?test/index.html&missing=true](http://localhost:9292/jscoverage.html?test/index.html&missing=true) (Note: unlike the test:client task, which uses shotgun to start the server on a default port of 9393; the test:coverage task uses rackup on port 9292.
+For some reason, jscoverage wouldn't run properly using shotgun)
 * on the Summary tab, check that we have >=99% total coverage

 Coverage Exceptions: